baza-fe/knockout.register/README.md

 + type: `Object` _(default: `null`)_

-Built-in lifecycle and custom methods which shared by every component instance.
+Built-in lifecycle and custom methods.The `this` keyword refs to building view model in lifecycle methods and not enuse in custom methods.

 ```js
 export default {